Necrosha: Plot

 Meanwhile, Cypher sneaks into Magma's room and knocks her unconscious; however, he cannot complete his mission of killing her due to the intervention of his former teammates and the arrival of Warlock.
-Sensing that something isn't right, Eli Bard reports to Selene what is happening, prompting her to send the Hellions to help and to retrieve Cypher.
-The former members of the New Mutants team manage to defeat the Hellions, while Magik finds out that her soulsword can damage the mutants revived by the Techno-organic virus.
-Warlock returns and, in combination with Magik's soulsword, manages to free Cypher from the Black Queen's influence, leaving him restored to life and in possession of his own memories and free will.
+Sensing that something is not right, Eli Bard reports to Selene what is happening, prompting her to send the Hellions to help and to retrieve Cypher.
+The former members of the New Mutants team manage to defeat the Hellions, while Magik finds out that her soulsword can damage the mutants revived by the techno-organic virus.
+Warlock returns and, in combination with Magik's soulsword, manages to free Cypher from the Black Queen's influence, fully resurrecting him.

 Amidst the chaos, a squad of resurrected Acolytes have come for the former White King of the Hellfire Club, Magneto.
-They fight Loa and temporary X-Man Deadpool, who finds out that Loa's powers can damage the mutants revived by the Techno-organic virus.
+They fight Loa and temporary X-Man Deadpool, who finds out that Loa's powers can damage the mutants revived by the techno-organic virus.

-While the X-Men battle Selene's troops in Utopia, Hrimhari finds out that his beloved Wolfsbane, who is in a coma, is pregnant with his child (who is neither mutant nor human), and Doctor Nemesis reveals that the unborn child is threatening her health and her life.
+While the X-Men battle Selene's troops in Utopia, Hrimhari finds out that his beloved Wolfsbane, who is in a coma, is pregnant with his child (who is neither mutant nor human), and Doctor Nemesis reveals that the unborn child is threatening her life.
 Hrimhari gives his soul to the Asgardian goddess of the Underworld, Hela, in exchange for her restoring Elixir (who was also in a coma) to life.
 Hela does so, and they return to the Asgardian Underworld together, Hrimhari's final words being "that he would somehow find his way back to [Wolfsbane] and their unborn child."
 Elixir heals Wolfsbane.
 When he realizes that she is pregnant with Hrimhari's child, and that she will not survive the birth, he transfers some of the baby's strength to Wolfsbane.

 Meanwhile, on Muir Island, Proteus uses Destiny's body to send the message to Blindfold in order to lure the X-Men there.
 After Blindfold delivers Destiny's message to the X-Men, Cyclops sends her to Muir Island alongside a team composed of Nightcrawler, Rogue, Psylocke, Colossus, Husk, Trance, and Magneto.
 Proteus manages to leave Colossus unconscious and take mental possession of the whole team except for Rogue and Magneto.
 After a hard battle, Magneto manages to disperse Proteus's form, while Rogue (and later Psylocke) frees her teammates and Destiny from Proteus's possession.
 Magneto, however, recognizes that Proteus is still alive and it is only a matter of time before he returns.
-Destiny, recognizing that the Techno-organic virus in her body is fading and she will soon die again, says her farewells to Rogue before departing.
+Destiny, recognizing that the techno-organic virus in her body is fading and she will soon die again, says her farewells to Rogue before departing.